Become a tourist in your own city with the Allegheny County Library Association's

 An affiliate of the Heinz History Center, the Depreciation Lands Museum demonstrates life during colonial days in a village that allows visitors to take a step back in time!

-*For updated information concerning hours of operations or changes to their calendar of events or programs, please check their website and/or call before your visit.
+*For updated information concerning hours of operation or changes to their calendar of events or programs, please check the website and/or call before you visit.

 ADMISSION: Complimentary-up to two (2) adults and six (6) children under the age of eighteen per visit and per one lending time period (which will be approximately one week and per each library’s procedures).